ShinniUwU/SOLEN/CODE_OF_CONDUCT.md

 ## Thanks!

-Thank you for helping make ServerUtils a positive environment.
+Thank you for helping make SOLEN a positive environment.